wellhat/Async-Void-Troubleshooting/README.md

 ```
         void OnCreate()
         {
-                // Note: problems are occurring because the async/void method is not awaited, so its context is forgotten
                 // Exceptions would normally be added to the returning Task, but async void doesn't return a task, so it throws exceptions on sync context

                 try